txpipe-shop/tx3-multiparty-escrow/docs/design.md

         * Check output has self script address
         * Stake credential = None
     * Value:
-        * Only has only lovelace, AGIX and the minted control token.
+        * Has only Lovelace, the minted control token, and an amount ≥ 0 of AGIX.

     * Datum:
         * ChannelId = txHash + outputIndex of the first input
         * Nonce = 0
         * Expiration date > validity range upper bound
-        * Sender = name of the control token
+        * Check Receiver field is 28 bytes long
+        * Check Signer field is 32 bytes long
+        * Group Id: any ByteArray
     * Reference script = None

-* Other: A positive non-zero amount of AGIX?

 ##### Burn
 * Minting checks:
-    * If amount burned == -1, True
+    * Either:
+        * Check there is a script input with a "Close" redeemer and the amount burned is exactly -1
-    * Else if amount < -1, check Withdraw validator running.
+        * Check a Withdraw validator is running.

 #### <u>_Spend validator_</u>